Murry Wilson: Illness and death

 In April 1970, Wilson assembled a tape comprising songs that he had recorded at Sunset Sound Recorders called "So Much in Love" and "Love to Be Your Lover".
 The tape begins with a spoken interlude in which Wilson suggests the Beach Boys should record these songs, as he "doesn't have long to live".
 In August 1971, Wilson cut a song he wrote with Brian called "Won't You Tell Me".
 The Sunrays released their version of the song on the 1996 compilation For Collectors Only: Vintage Rays.
 Other versions of the song – one an organ demo by Brian, and another featuring Brian and Carl on lead vocals – remained unreleased until the 2021 box set Feel Flows.
-On September 11, Disc & Music Echo reported that when Dennis had permanently left the Beach Boys was in the process of "setting up a production and publication company with his father".
+On September 11, Disc & Music Echo reported that when Dennis had permanently left the Beach Boys, he was in the process of "setting up a production and publication company with his father".

 In 1972, Murry became ill with diverticulitis that contributed to his worsening heart disease.
 Also that year, he worked on various songs, including one called "Take Back the Time".
 In October, he recorded a commercial jingle that he intended to offer to the Kentucky Fried Chicken restaurant chain.
 In the spring of 1973, he had a heart attack and was hospitalized for one or two weeks.
 During his final years, Murry had regularly socialized with Dennis.
 Audree recalled, "They were buddies.
 It's the most amazing thing ...
 Dennis called his father on Mother's Day and Murry told him, 'I'm just going to live about a month.'
 Dennis didn't tell me this, thank God!
 I didn't need to know that, but he could tell Dennis that."